USFWS/secas/_posts/2025-11-19-and-now-back-to-our-regularly-scheduled-programming.md

 When the lapse of federal appropriations began on October 1st, I don't think any of the SECAS staff team imagined it would last until mid-November.
 SECAS receives significant investment from the U.S. Fish and Wildlife Service, largely through staff capacity.
 So while the partnership carried on, as furloughed federal employees, all the staff had to step away from our desks for the duration of the 44-day shutdown.

 But now we're back--and very pleased to return to our regularly scheduled SECAS programming.
-We want to catch everyone up on some updates and upcoming adjustments as we work to get things back on track!
+We want to catch everyone up on some updates and upcoming adjustments as we work to get things back on track!<!--more-->

 - The release of version 2025 of the Southeast Conservation Blueprint was originally scheduled for mid-October ahead of the 79th Annual Conference of the Southeastern Association of Fish and Wildlife Agencies (SEAFWA).
 While the data, code and documentation are all complete, we still have a couple more weeks of work ahead of us to push the new Blueprint into online viewers like the [Blueprint Explorer](https://apps.fws.gov/southeastblueprint/) and [SECAS Atlas](https://secas-fws.hub.arcgis.com/pages/blueprint), publish metadata, update the website, etc. So please bear with us as we strive to make Blueprint 2025 available by the first week of December!
 Hopefully it will be worth the wait.